JeBeBTH/WebSnake/README.txt

 The backend is a Flask application that exposes APIs to store and retrieve game scores.
 It communicates with a MongoDB database to persist scores.

-- Flask Application: `app.py`
+- Flask Application: "app.py"

 Database
 --------

 The database service is powered by MongoDB, used to store game scores.
-The MongoDB instance is containerized using a Dockerfile located in the `db` directory.
+The MongoDB instance is containerized using a Dockerfile located in the "db" directory.

 Communication Between Services
 ==============================

 - Frontend ↔ Backend:
   The frontend sends HTTP requests to the backend when a game ends.
-  It uses a `POST` request to the `/scores` endpoint to store game scores in the database.
+  It uses a "POST" request to the "/scores" endpoint to store game scores in the database.

 - Backend ↔ Database:
-  The backend interacts with MongoDB to store and retrieve scores from the `scores` collection.
+  The backend interacts with MongoDB to store and retrieve scores from the "scores" collection.

 Deployment
 ==========